 Nelly is a psychotherapist in private practice, integrating Buddhist psychology into her clinical orientation.
 She has been teaching meditation, mindfulness, and Buddhist psychology to therapists for over 20 years, continually refining her perspective and approach.
 She teaches continuing education workshops for psychotherapists.

-Because she has witnessed a more intimate understanding of dharma along with a kinder regard for the variety of meditative experiences, she now teaches exclusively using the Recollective Awareness approach that was innovated by Jason Siff.
+Because she has witnessed an intimate understanding of dharma along with a kind regard for the variety of meditative experiences, she now teaches Reflective Meditation.

 Contact Nelly: firstname.lastname@example.org